Liam Neeson: 2008–present: Action stardom

-In 2010, Neeson made a guest-star appearance on the Showtime series The Big C. In 2011, he played himself in BBC2's series Life's Too Short.
+In 2011, he played himself in BBC2's series Life's Too Short starring Ricky Gervais, Stephen Merchant and Warwick Davis.
 In late 2011, Neeson was cast to play the lead character, a journalist, in a new album recording and arena production of Jeff Wayne's War of the Worlds.
 He replaced Richard Burton, who had posthumously appeared in the arena production through CGI animation.
 Neeson did not physically appear on the stage, instead playing the role through the use of 3D holography.
 In 2012, Neeson starred in Joe Carnahan's The Grey.
 The film received mostly positive reviews and Neeson's performance received critical acclaim.
-He also starred in Taken 2, a successful sequel to his 2008 blockbuster.
-That year, he once again appeared as Ra's al Ghul in a cameo appearance in The Dark Knight Rises, the third and final film in Christopher Nolan's The Dark Knight Trilogy.
+He also starred in Taken 2 (2012), a successful sequel to his 2008 blockbuster.
+That year, he reprised the role of Ra's al Ghul in a cameo appearance in The Dark Knight Rises (2012), the final film in Christopher Nolan's The Dark Knight Trilogy.
 Dialogue from his role as Ra's al Ghul in Batman Begins was featured in the first trailer for the film.